Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-In <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="241:4:4" line-data="Public Function EncodeArray64(ByRef bytInput() As Byte) As String">`EncodeArray64`</SwmToken>, we check if the encoding tables are set up.
-If not, we call <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="244:14:14" line-data="    If m_bytReverseIndex(47) &lt;&gt; 63 Then Initialize64">`Initialize64`</SwmToken> to make sure the <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="20:15:15" line-data="&#39; Standard Blowfish implementation with file support, Base64 conversion,">`Base64`</SwmToken> mapping is ready before processing the byte array.
+In <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="241:4:4" line-data="Public Function EncodeArray64(ByRef bytInput() As Byte) As String">`EncodeArray64`</SwmToken>, we check if the reverse index array is set up.
+If not, we call <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="244:14:14" line-data="    If m_bytReverseIndex(47) &lt;&gt; 63 Then Initialize64">`Initialize64`</SwmToken> to make sure the <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="20:15:15" line-data="&#39; Standard Blowfish implementation with file support, Base64 conversion,">`Base64`</SwmToken> mapping is ready before encoding.

 ```apex
 Public Function EncodeArray64(ByRef bytInput() As Byte) As String